ojitha/ojitha.github.io/_posts/2021-03-16-java_lambda_1.md

 This intro will help you to go through the next sections.

+## Methods in interfaces

+Interfaces has evolved start from the Java 8 including following methods in addition to the abstract methods and public static final variables :

+- static (Java 8)
+- default (Java 8)
+- Private (Java 9)

+If the default method with same method signature defined in the super class and the interface, then super class takes the priority.

+If the class implmements two interfaces with the same default method signature, then class has to override that default method with its own implementation.

 ## Comparator Interface

 Examples of default methods provided by the `java.util.Comparator` interface: